Payroll – To Be or Not To Be

 Part of what has made payroll processing take off again is the wide availability of the internet.
 If we run applications in a browser, it eliminates the need to install local software.
-Software applications that run in a browser are called Software as a Service or SaaS.
-Examples for payroll include: AccountantsWorld PayRoll Relief (among the first!), ADP Run, Intuit Online Payroll (the old PayCycle), Paychex, SurePayroll and Thomson myPay.
-Newer, low- cost SaaS payroll competitors include Monchilla, Wave and Xero.
+We have explained many times that software applications that run in a browser are called Software as a Service or SaaS.
+Examples for payroll include: AccountantsWorld PayRoll Relief (among the first!), ADP Run, Intuit Online Payroll (the old PayCycle), Paychex SurePayroll and Thomson myPay.
+Newer, low cost SaaS payroll competitors include Monchilla, Wave and Xero.

 Traditional payroll applications can be hosted in a data center or run in-house.
 CYMA Payroll and HR, Open Systems TRAVERSE Payroll and HR, Paycom, Paycor, QuickBooks Enhanced Payroll, Sage 50 Payroll and Thomson Virtual Office Payroll CS would be examples of products that can be run using hosting services for traditional applications or maintained in-house.